Couchers-org/couchers/foundation/nda.md

 ## 6. Jurisdiction

-This Agreement shall be governed by and construed in accordance with the laws of New South Wales, Australia.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Florida.

-Yours sincerely,
+Yours sincerely,\\
-Couchers.org
+Couchers, Inc.